mohit5783/InsuraReact/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Redux**: A predictable state container for managing the application's state.
-- **Axios**: A popular library for making HTTP requests to the backend API.
 - **React Router**: A library for handling routing within the application.
 - **React OAuth Google**: A library for implementing Google OAuth authentication in the application.
 - **CSS**: Cascading Style Sheets for styling the user interface.
+- **Ant Design**: A UI component library that provides pre-designed and customizable components.
+- **Axios**: A promise-based HTTP client for making API requests.

 ## Hosting Environment